WeTransfer/Diagnostics/README.md

 #### Xcode

-To add Mocker as a [dependency](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) to your Xcode project, select *File > Swift Packages > Add Package Dependency* and enter the repository URL: `https://github.com/WeTransfer/Diagnostics.git`.
+To add Diagnostics as a [dependency](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) to your Xcode project, select *File > Swift Packages > Add Package Dependency* and enter the repository URL: `https://github.com/WeTransfer/Diagnostics.git`.

 ### CocoaPods